 The Internet is a wonderful tool that allows families to learn, share and communicate.
 It is easily accessible through PCs, gaming consoles and mobile devices.
 This extremely enriching tool brings with it certain risks and dangers and therefore should be used responsibly to ensure a family friendly and safe internet experience.
-In a joint effort, DiGi, CyberSecurity Malaysia, Childline and Ministry of Education, are committed to creating greater awareness on the positive use of the Internet.
-Therefore, the 'DiGi CyberSafe Programme' is a proactive initiative to raise awareness and engage various communities on the subject.
+In a joint effort, DiGi, CyberSecurity Malaysia, Childline Malaysia, Malaysian Communications and Multimedia Commission (MCMC) and Ministry of Education, are committed to creating greater awareness on the positive use of the Internet.
+Therefore, the 'CyberSAFE in Schools Programme' is a proactive initiative to raise awareness and engage various communities on the subject.

 Through a yearlong nationwide programme to be conducted in schools and community centres in year 2012, this programme have engaged more than 5,000 students and teachers from 272 schools, as well as 1,700 people from 14